GraphingLib/GraphingLib/docs/handbook/smart_figure_advanced.rst

     fig[2, :] = gl.Histogram(np.random.randn(1000), bins=30)  # Bottom row, spans both columns

     # Access and modify via clicking on any cell
-    fig[0, 0][0].color = "red"  # Modify top row element via first column
+    fig[0, 0].elements[0].color = "red"  # Modify top row element via first column
-    fig[2, 1][0].face_color = "green"  # Modify bottom histogram via second column
+    fig[2, 1].elements[0].face_color = "green"  # Modify bottom histogram via second column

     fig.show()

 .. warning::
     The only rule that needs to be followed is that you cannot access or modify elements using a slice that overlaps with multiple **different** subplots.
-Therefore, you must always use a slice that includes at most a single non-empty subplot.
+Therefore, you must always use a slice that includes at most a single drawn subfigure.

 .. plot::
     :context: close-figs